charliegerard/fem-ml-workshop/solutions/project-3/README.md

-# Building a custom model
+# Building a custom machine learning model 🎉

 ## How to run